 Last year, I posted a list of some of my favourite places to get high-quality stock photos free for personal or commercial use.
 With all the stock photo activity going on here, it won’t shock you to know I’ve found some new sources.
 When I put up the original list, I said cost was what sent people hunting for free or cheaper sources of stock photography.
 That that’s still true but there’s another reason, one that’s become a bigger issue for me as time has gone on — lack of choice.

-- more and more.
-I find same pictures on multiple sites.
-There’s a particular coffee cup, for example, following me from rf123 to dreamstime, bigstock to canstock, shutterstock to deposit and back again.
+- more and more, I’m finding the same pictures on multiple sites – pictures that seem to follow me from rf123 to dreamstime, bigstock to canstock, shutterstock to deposit and back again.

-- often the shots on the major sites (which admittedly you may not find everywhere else) can be … predictable.
+- often the shots on the major sites can be … predictable.
 Technically very good, of course, but safe, cookie cutter … boring.

 Searching Out Stock Photos, the Sequel